bigbluebutton/bigbluebutton.github.io/_posts/2019-04-15-gl-customize.md

 # Applying `.env` Changes

-After you edit the `.env` file, you are required to restart Green Light in order for it to pick up the changes.
-Ensure you are in the Green Light directory when restarting Green Light.
+After you edit the `.env` file, you are required to restart Greenlight in order for it to pick up the changes.
+Ensure you are in the Greenlight directory when restarting Greenlight.

-## If you ran Green Light using `docker-compose`
+## If you ran Greenlight using `docker-compose`

-Bring down Green Light using:
+Bring down Greenlight using:

 ```
 docker-compose down